17 Great Welcome Email Examples to Inspire Your Campaign

 Then you get handy buttons so you can download the Todoist app on your mobile device.
 This is smart on the company’s part because people need access to their to-do lists while on the go.

 Couldn’t be easier, right?
 That’s the great thing about the best welcome email examples.
-They promote ease of use and help the subscriber take action immediately.
+They are ease of use, contain a perosnalized message and help the subscriber take action immediately.

 6. Benny Lewis